f3d-app/f3d/doc/user/06-CONFIGURATION_FILE.md

 for `custom_config.json` and `custom_config.d` in locations listed above.
 When specifying an absolute/relative path for the configuration file, a single file is read.
 If not, all files from locations listed above, with the overriding logic specified above.

-To check which config file is found and used, you can check the verbose output, eg. for thumbnails config: `f3d --config=thumbnail --verbose`:
+To check which config file is found and used, you can check the verbose output, eg. for thumbnails config: `f3d --config=thumbnail --verbose` (or `f3d-console.exe --config=thumbnail --verbose` on Windows) :

 ```
 ========== Initializing Options ==========